MicrosoftDocs/visualstudio-docs/docs/debugger/supported-code-changes-cpp.md

 - Changes to code that has no object file.

-* Modifying lambdas which...
+* Modifying lambdas which:
   - Have a static or global member.
   - Are passed to a std::function.
-This will cause a genuine ODR violation and results in C1092.
+This causes a genuine ODR violation and results in C1092.

 - Edit and Continue does not update static libraries.
 If you make a change in a static library, execution continues with the old version and no warning is issued.